Last Updated

 But the story doesn't end there.
 Glutathione's significance extends beyond its antioxidant properties.
 It also plays a crucial role in the detoxification of environmental toxins and heavy metals.
 These substances have long been suspected of influencing the risk of developing autism.
 When glutathione levels are compromised, the detoxification process becomes impaired.
 This leaves individuals with ASD more vulnerable to the negative effects of environmental stressors.
 This further complicates their already complex condition.

 For those of us who are parents of children with autism, all of that means nothing unless our child feels better and improves their challenges.
 Some studies even observe better behaviour in children with autism after increasing glutathione levels.
-This is the case for our son since he has been taken the latest liposomal form - Glutaryl.

 Research has shed some light on the connection between glutathione and autism.
 Significant differences have been found by comparing the levels of glutathione in individuals with ASD and those without.
 It turns out that individuals with autism often have lower levels of reduced glutathione (GSH).